AlisAquilae/Academia/content/Notes/Literature Notes/Multivariate Mathematics Applied/Mathematics that Works 5-Chapter 4-Partial Differential Equations-An Introduction.md

 \frac{\partial}{\partial t} c(x,t) = -v \frac{\partial}{\partial x} c(x,t)
 $$

+Since the transport equation contains only first order partial derivatives of $c(x,t)$ with respect to $t$ and with respect to $x$, the transport equation is called a first order partial differential equation.

 ### 4.2.3.2 Diffusion
 The particles move because of continuous random movements of individual molecules.
 This motion of individual particles is often called a random walk.
 The collective motion of all particles together is denoted with the term diffusion.
 It leads to a flow that is proportional to the differences in concentration